sheishistoric/new-website/index.md

 Hi, My name is **Emily Esten**, and I’m currently the Project Lead, DocMaps at [Knowledge Futures](https://www.knowledgefutures.org/).

-I work in digital public humanities, which means proactively engaging with audience, content, and methods in relation to the projects we build with technology and data.
-I create and apply digital tools to foster connection and dialogue around cultural heritage.
-Having played an active role in shaping collaborations, training, and programming around understanding data, I am especially excited to tackle data-related projects and educate others to do the same.
+In my varied work experience - from project lead to curator, educator to site developer - my primary focus has been in engaging with audiences, content, and tools to build better research and teaching communities.
+I’ve played an active role in shaping collaborations, training, and programming around digital tools for scholarly communication.

-Over five years of working in higher education and cultural institutions, I have explored different approaches to developing effective digital content.
-I work as Web Manager for [Contingent Magazine](http://contingentmagazine.org/) and previously served as Curator of Digital Humanities at Penn Libraries [https://library.upenn.edu] & Director of Communications for the [National Emerging Museum Professionals Network](https://nationalempnetwork.org/).
+In addition to my day-to-day work, I've done freelance site developmemt for [Contingent Magazine](https://contingentmagazine.org/) and [Journey75 at the Mark Twain House & Museum](https://journey75.org/).
+I previously served as Director of Communications for the [National Emerging Museum Professionals Network](https://nationalempnetwork.org/).

 On this site, you can do the following: